-The main thrust of a project is to find answers to questions about the topic the children are investigating.
-But teachers often find that preschool-age children have trouble formulating questions.
+The main purpose of a project is to find answers to questions about the topic the children are investigating, but teachers often find that preschool-age children have trouble formulating questions.
 Here are some ways to help children develop and express their own questions during each phase of project work.
-(See Illinois Early Learning and Development Benchmarks 1.B.ECb, 1.D.ECc, 1.E.ECa, 30.A.ECb, and 30.C.ECa.)

 In Phase 1 of project work, engage children’s curiosity about the topic.

-- For example, start by asking, “What are some things you want to find out about the doctor’s office?” or, “What do you wonder about the doctor’s office?”
+- During large group, ask questions such as “What are some things you want to find out about the doctor’s office?” or “What do you wonder about the doctor’s office?”

 - Invite children to respond to classmates’ ideas.
 Listen carefully—especially to disagreements or confusion.
 Then restate their comments as questions.
 “Trey says he went to the doctor and didn’t get a shot.
 But Rob says his doctor always gives shots.
 So, one question could be, ‘Just when does a doctor give shots?’”

 - Write out what children ask so they see their questions in print.

 - Help the children group similar questions together so that they can form an overarching big question.